 Hamilton has always nurtured an artistic bent.
 He studied photography and etched glass.

 “I make points and blades.
 I make small pieces out of big pieces,” he said.
 “From using copper to antler material to whatever, it’s about one stone hitting another stone.
 This is how you produce a blade.”

 Flint, chert and obsidian are used to making cutting instruments such as arrowheads – essential survival tools in the days before machines automated their manufacture.

 “You can sit and make gravel with everybody else and then all of a sudden it grabs you.
 Then you go find yourself an old guy or old woman and they help you out. … Its just one of these skills you have to watch.
 It’s a lot like muscle memory.
 You’re not thinking about it.
 Your muscles are doing it.”

 Cider Fest runs from 10 a.m. to 4 p.m.
 Oct.
 6 at the museum, 6422 Main St. in Union.
-Visitors are invited to participate in an apple dessert contest (registration starts at 9:30 a.m.), help with a barn raising starting at 11:30 a.m. and listen to the Octoberfest-inspired sounds of Charlie B & Friends starting at 12:30 p.m.
+Visitors are invited to participate in an apple dessert contest (registration starts at 9:30 a.m.), listen to the Octoberfest-inspired sounds of Charlie B & Friends starting at 12:30 p.m. and learn about the rise of Gen. Ulysses Grant at 2:30 p.m.
 In addition, the Gannon family 1843 log cabin and 1895 West Harmony one-room school will be open.